Date of Birth: May 20, 1960

 Audiences were able to see more of the actor when he appeared in the romantic drama Bounce

 and in the Arnold Schwarzenegger sci-fi thriller The Sixth Day.
-More recently he appeared in The Last Samurai (2003), starring Tom Cruise.
+He appeared in The Last Samurai (2003), starring Tom Cruise.
 Goldwyn directed his third film, Someone Like You, starring Ashley Judd and Hugh Jackman.
+He soon became known as President Fitzgerald Grant when he starred in the popular TV series Scandal (2012).
+Recently, he starred in Divergent (2014) alongside Shailene Woodley and Theo James.

 He and his wife, production designer Jane Musky, have two daughters, Anna and Tess Frances.